Private Walter James Stead

 HOSPITALISATION VENEREAL DISEASE MARCH 1917

-On 28th March 1917 Walt was hospitalised in 1st Australian Dermatological Hospital, Bulford for venereal disease.
+On 28th March 1917 Walter was hospitalised in 1st Australian Dermatological Hospital, Bulford for venereal disease.
 He stated he caught it from a prostitute in London.

 The sense of adventure, the loneliness, and the loss of family life that overwhelmed many of the overseas volunteers during the First World War often found them on leave in large cities or small towns where alcohol and women were plentiful, and a lack of available prophylaxis allowed the spread of diseases such as gonorrhoea and syphilis to reach epidemic levels.
 Historians claim that the average incidence rate for this disease in the AIF was around 12 per cent